MCQ: Elements of Double entry Book Keeping – Complete Guide for JKSSB & Competitive Exams

 Answer: (b)

-Explanation: By convention, the left (debit) side records increases in assets and expenses, and decreases in liabilities, equity, and revenue.
+Explanation: By convention, the left side is the debit side.
+It records increases in assets and expenses, and decreases in liabilities, equity, and revenue.

 Answer: (c)